-The following sections provide a summary of the review undertaken.
-Each section contains a comparison with the emission factors (EF) used in our 2009 assessment along with a brief discussion of the sources selected.
+The following sections provide a summary of the review undertaken before the 2011 analysis.
+Each section contains a comparison with the emission factors (EF) used in our 2009 assessment along with a brief discussion of the sources selected for the 2011-12 and 2013-14 reports.

-5.2 Meat and meat products
+6.2 Meat and meat products

-The main sources for meat and meat products were Williams et al., (2008) 'Comparative life-cycle assessment of food commodities procured for UK consumption' and Williams et al., (2006) 'Determining the environmental burdens and resource use in the production of agricultural and horticultural commodities'.
+The main sources for meat and meat products were Williams et al., (2008) 'Comparative life-cycle assessment of food commodities procured for UK consumption'1 and Williams et al., (2006) 'Determining the environmental burdens and resource use in the production of agricultural and horticultural commodities'2.
 These were both produced for Defra and provide a thorough review of existing literature and transparent calculations relating to UK production.
 The former also enables home production to be compared to imported goods.